AttestationLegale/satis-easy/README.md

 * Manage Archive section
 * Manage Other kind of repositories than only "composer" type
+* When build failed, display message to all users (store last error only ?)

 * Maybe don't use anymore satis to build, but generate the html directly with this tool, we already have required data.